appbaseio/reactivesearch/content/docs/analytics/Implement.md

 ## Usage with ReactiveSearch
 If you are using **ReactiveSearch** library for building your search UIs, then all you have to do is set the `analytics` prop in the `<ReactiveBase>` component.

 This will start auto-recording search analytics.
-You can see how to set the click analytics in the [reactive manual docs](https://opensource.appbase.io/reactive-manual/advanced/analytics.html).
+You can see how to set the click analytics in the [Reactivesearch docs](/docs/reactivesearch/v3/advanced/analytics).
 ## Analytics via API

 If you intend to build your own search UI, here's how you can implement analytics on your own.
 There are two types of analytics: